YuriiBatkovych/Titanic/README.md

 # Titanic
-My solution for the Kaggle ML competition "Titanic - Machine Learning from Disaster"
+Solution for the Kaggle ML competition "Titanic - Machine Learning from Disaster"